lilianweng/lil-log/_posts/2018-10-13-flow-based-deep-generative-models.md

 In one affine coupling layer, some dimensions (channels) remain unchanged.
 To make sure all the inputs have a chance to be altered, the model reverses the ordering in each layer so that different components are left unchanged.
 Following such an alternating pattern, the set of units which remain identical in one transformation layer are always modified in the next.
 Batch normalization is found to help training models with a very deep stack of coupling layers.

 Furthermore, RealNVP can work in a multi-scale architecture to build a more efficient model for large inputs.
-The multi-scale architecture applies several “sampling” operations to normal affine layers, including spatial checkerboard pattern masking, squeezing operation, and channel-wise masking.
+The multi-scale architecture applies several "sampling" operations to normal affine layers, including spatial checkerboard pattern masking, squeezing operation, and channel-wise masking.
 Read the [paper](https://arxiv.org/abs/1605.08803) for more details on the multi-scale architecture.

 ### NICE